No Tags Found!

 Anonymous

-Hi, My employer has asked me to make a maternity leave policy.
-We are a US-based company with a team strength of 8 members from India (all are termed as contractors).
-2 are pregnant (including me).
-Our Indian law provides 26 weeks of leave.
+Hi, my employer has asked me to create a maternity leave policy.
+We are a US-based company with a team of 8 members from India, all classified as contractors.
+Two of us, including myself, are pregnant.
+In India, the law provides for 26 weeks of leave.

 From India, Bengaluru

-If yours is not a factory, mine or plantation, then you require at least 10 persons to make the Maternity Benefits Act applicable to your establishment.
-If your management is ready to extend it with 8 persons (whether on fixed term contract or not) you can make the provisions of the said Act applicable to you.
+If yours is not a factory, mine, or plantation, then you require at least 10 persons to make the Maternity Benefits Act applicable to your establishment.
+If your management is ready to extend it with 8 persons (whether on fixed-term contract or not), you can make the provisions of the said Act applicable to you.
 But tomorrow the management should not raise it as a question why did you do it when the law does not make it obligatory to give 26 weeks' leave with salary.
-Therefore, when submitting a proposal be very careful.
-26 weeks' leave with pay is not a kid's play even for a US based company. hence, take approval stating that we will not come under the fold of Maternity Benefits Act, but the policy is drafted and implemented as an employee benefit.
-Since it is not mandated by law at this point of time, you can take the entire conditions as are provided in the Act as it is or can have your own conditions, entitlement and eligibility.
-But once the number of employees become 10, the law will be made applicable, and the policy that you have made will become inapplicable.
-My advise is to wait till the establishment becomes covered by the Act.
-This is because it is the privileges that becomes rights of employees later on ( a lesson from my experience in the field for more than three decades)
+Therefore, when submitting a proposal, be very careful.
+26 weeks' leave with pay is not a kid's play even for a US-based company.
+Hence, take approval stating that we will not come under the fold of the Maternity Benefits Act, but the policy is drafted and implemented as an employee benefit.
+Since it is not mandated by law at this point in time, you can take the entire conditions as provided in the Act as they are or can have your own conditions, entitlement, and eligibility.
+But once the number of employees becomes 10, the law will be made applicable, and the policy that you have made will become inapplicable.
+My advice is to wait until the establishment becomes covered by the Act.
+This is because it is the privileges that become rights of employees later on (a lesson from my experience in the field for more than three decades).

 From India, Kannur